Spring 2020 in Poland: 6 bank holidays, time change, observances & celebrations

 - May 1

-Bank holiday in Poland.
-Stores, malls, shopping centers are closed.
+Bank/public holiday in Poland.
+Stores are closed.
 Only some smaller local convenience stores can be open.
 Stores at gas stations are open every day, 24 h.
-In Warsaw and other major cities in Poland, there are political marches to promote workers rights.
-May 1 starts a so-called długi weekend in Poland (long weekend) – Majówka (please note that May 2 is a regular working day like every Saturday).
-People often go on a short vacation.
-Polish seaside, Zakopane, and other major touristic destinations get crowded.
+Usually, in Warsaw and other major cities in Poland, there are political marches to promote workers rights, however, this year due to the COVID-19 lockdown in Poland, all events are prohibited.

 - May 2

-Working day.
-Stores are open like every Saturday.
+Working day (Saturday in 2020).
+Stores are open.
 It’s a relatively new holiday in Poland (introduced in 2004).
 You can notice Polish flags in some private windows and balconies as well as displayed in public institutions buildings.

 - May 3

-Bank holiday in Poland.
-Stores, malls, shopping centers are closed.
-Only some smaller local convenience stores can be open.
-Stores at gas stations are open every day, 24 h.
+Bank/public holiday in Poland.
 The May 3rd Constitution was passed in 1791 and is claimed to be the first written constitution in Europe and second one in the world (after the American one).
-Constitution Day is celebrated with speeches, military parades, picnics.
+Usually, the Constitution Day is celebrated with speeches, military parades, picnics, however, this year due to the COVID-19 lockdown in Poland, all events are prohibited.

 - May 26